spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/http-file/index.md

            manifest source."
 %}

-## HTTP File Artifact in a Pipeline Definition
+## HTTP file artifact in a pipeline definition

 The following are the fields that make up an HTTP file artifact: